 No. item Clamp-burning Kiln burning 1.
 Capacity About 2000-100000 Avg.
 25000 2.
-Cost of fuel Low as grass, cow dung, litter may be used High because of coal dust is to be used 3.
-Initial cost Very low as no structures are to be built More as permanent structures are to be constructed 4.
+Cost of fuel Low as grass, cow dung, litter may be used High because of coal dust is to be used Initial cost More as permanent structures are to be constructed 4.
 Quality of bricks The percentage of good quality bricks is small about 60% Percentage of good quality bricks is high 90% 5.
 Regulation of fire It is not possible to control or regulate fire during the process of burning The fire is under control throughout the process of burning 6.
 Skilled supervision Not necessary throughout the process of burning The continuous skilled supervision is necessary 7.
 Structure Temporary structure Permanent structure 8.
-Suitability For small scale For large scale 9.
+Sultability For small scale For large scale 9.
 Time of burning and cooling It requires about 2-6 months Actual burning times is 24 hr. and 12 days are required for cooling of bricks